nsun94/Engineering_4_notebook/README.md

-### Reflection
+### Description
+The goal of this assignemnt is to create a program that prompts the user to click enter which makes the program select a random number, this loop continues until the user clicks X, which is the sentinel value.
 The code itself for the assignment was not difficult but my indentation caused some errors while running it, but those problems were resolved.

 [Code Link](https://github.com/nsun94/Engineering_4_notebook/blob/main/Dice%20Roller%20Code)